WOZ value and valuation

 How does the municipality determine the WOZ value?

-To determine the WOZ value of your property, the municipality looks at the value on January 1, 2024.
-This is called the value date.
-The value reference date is the same as the condition date, except if your real estate has changed during 2024.
-For example, due to remodeling, construction or demolition.
-Then the municipality looks at the situation of the property on January 1, 2025.
-This is then the condition date.
-The municipality calculates this new value back to the price level of January 1, 2024.
+To determine the WOZ value of your immovable property, the municipality looks at the value on January 1, 2025.
+This is called the valuation date.
+The status date is the same as the valuation date, unless your property has changed during 2025.
+For example, due to renovation, extension, or demolition.
+In that case, the municipality will look at the situation of the property on January 1, 2026.
+This will then be the status date.
+The municipality will convert this new value back to the price level of January 1, 2025.

-We compare your home with similar homes sold in 2023 and in the first months of 2024.
+We compare your home with similar homes that were sold in 2024 and in the first months of 2025.
 This is called the comparison method.
-Your home may well differ from the homes we compare it to.
-For example, in location, size, structural condition, quality or maintenance condition.
+Your home may differ from the homes we compare it with.
+For example, in terms of location, size, structural condition, quality, or state of maintenance.
 We take these differences into account.

 Valuation Report